The Sadness Ghost: A Six Year Old Deals With Death

 A few days after that, my son looked down at a newspaper laying on the sidewalk.
 It said, “Missing Brooklyn Boy Found Murdered” and it had a picture of the boy staring up at us.
-Sam, who could read, asked me what it meant.
+Gus, who could read, asked me what it meant.
 I haltingly explained that the boy was killed by someone he did not know.
 I used the most simple language and moved through the explanation quickly and in a very neutral tone.
 But I did not lie to him.
 I told him that sometimes, strangers can be dangerous.

-To this day I don’t know if it was the right decision to be honest, standing there, looking down at that newspaper.
+To this day I don’t know if it was the right decision to be that honest, standing there, looking down at that newspaper.
 I felt the weight on the world settle on me and on my six year old son.
 Its one of those moments when telling simplified stories or outright lies seems like a much better idea.
 Moreover, as a parent, you suddenly want a simpler world.
 Law and order.
 Control.
-You would happily accept what ever role you are assigned in it.
+You would happily accept whatever role you are assigned in it.
 You want to trade chaos and complexity for safety.
 “Just keep us safe,” you say to yourself.

 “So bye-bye, Miss American Pie.

 But the levee was dry.

 And them good old boys were drinkin’ whiskey and rye